383434

 Earnings growth is a critical metric to track, but for long-term shareholders, earnings per share (EPS) is more telling because it accounts for dilution and share repurchases.

-In Q4, Home Depot reported EPS at $2.82, down from $3.30 in the same quarter a year ago.
-This print beat Wall Street's estimates by 1.4%.
+In Q1, Home Depot reported EPS at $3.63, down from $3.82 in the same quarter a year ago.
+This print was close to Wall Street's estimates, meaning the result was likely already priced into the stock because investors were aware of expectations and traded accordingly.

 Home Depot EPS (GAAP)

-Wall Street expects the company to continue growing earnings over the next 12 months, with analysts projecting an average 2.6% year-on-year increase in EPS.
+On the bright side, Wall Street expects the company to continue growing earnings over the next 12 months, with analysts projecting an average 4.8% year-on-year increase in EPS.

 Cash Is King